-- Contractor will be selected and notified in writing of approved funding.
+- The contractor will be selected and notified in writing of approved funding.

-- Project is scheduled, work can begin or installs scheduled/completed.
+- The project is scheduled, work can begin or installs are scheduled/completed.

 AT Funding Sources: https://www.atia.org/home/at-resources/what-is-at/resources-funding-guide/

-This web site incorporates an on-line database system providing individuals with disabilities, family members, and caregivers with a single point of entry for determining where to seek funding for Assistive Technology (AT) devices, equipment, or software across the state of Colorado.
-University of Colorado has put together a database of all the available funding sources for people in Colorado.
+This website incorporates an online database system providing individuals with disabilities, family members, and caregivers with a single point of entry for determining where to seek funding for Assistive Technology (AT) devices, equipment, or software across the state of Colorado.
+The University of Colorado has put together a database of all the available funding sources for people in Colorado.
 There are over 2000 funding programs for all types of needs, and you can sort by disability, need, age, county, and many more.

 AV Hunter Trust, Inc: www.avhuntertrust.org